PierluT/Progetto-CPAC/README.md

 * To make them understand basic concepts of musical consonance and dissonance and relating those to the concept of the changing of seasons.

 ## How it works
-There are 3 components: the children, the wood board and 2 sticks, that' re different for their top : in a stick we have an heart and in the second one we have a sphere.
-The batons are the objects wich the children will compose his/her music and changes the visualization,in fact the batons hit have 2 consequences, in particular:
+There are three components: the child, a wooden board and two sticks.
+The sticks are different for their top: in a stick we have an heart and in the second one we have a sphere.
+By hitting the board. the child will compose his/her music and change the visualization,in fact each stick has its own feature, in particular:

-* **heart stick** : hitting the wood board with this baton directs the music composition in a prodcution of squeaky audio.
-In the visualization part the children will see the autumn season with the leaves movement; their trajectories are like disturbed and almost uncorrelated.
-They have primary color to simulate autumn behaviours.
+* **heart stick** : hitting the wood board with this stick directs the music composition in a prodcution of squeaky audio.
+In the visualization part, the child will see the autumn season with the leaves acting as boids, but with their trajectories disturbed and almost uncorrelated.
+They have primary color to recall Autumn season.

-* **sphere stick** : hitting the wood board with this baton directs the music composition in a prodcution of a major background chords, to give a perception of straightforwardness.
-In the visualization part the autumn season becomes spring, and the previous leaves are transformed into butterflies.
-These animals has an harmonious movement, coordinated between them; furthermore if they meeet each other, they aggregate theirselves into groups.
+* **sphere stick** : hitting the wood board with this stick directs the music composition in a prodcution of a major background chords, to give a perception of straightforwardness.
+In the visualization part the Autumn season becomes Spring, and the leaves are transformed into butterflies.
+These animals have an harmonious movement, coordinated between them; furthermore if they meeet each other, they aggregate theirselves into flocks.

 ### Visualization